 Buying a Montana ranch for sale is a large investment and involves some risk.
 If you are a first-time ranch buyer, there are a number of unknowns that can affect the current and future value of a property.
 Venture West Ranches is here to help guide you through the buying process.
 With our 40+ years of farm and ranch real estate knowledge and the knowledge of experts in specific areas, we can help you with any questions or concerns you may have about buying a Montana ranch.
 This article gives you specific things to look for when evaluating properties and their future potential.

 When looking at buying a Montana ranch, one thing to inquire about is whether the property has mineral rights.
-Most times they are not for sale but if they are, it can be a great investment and protects you.
-Mineral rights allow you to extract or produce any of the mineral lying under the surface of your property.
-If you are unable to purchase the mineral rights to the property you will be unable to extract any of the minerals found on the property such as oil, gas, gold, and silver.
+Most times they are not for sale but if they are, it can be a great investment.
+Mineral rights allow you to extract or produce any of the minerals lying under the surface of your property.
+If you are unable to purchase the mineral rights to the property, you will be unable to extract any of the minerals found on the property such as oil, gas, gold, and silver.
 One way to identify possible mineral resources on a property is by looking at neighboring properties and their production.
 If all the surrounding properties are extracting oil, chances are that the property you are looking at has oil resources and you will be dealing with oil companies from a less than ideal position.

-Water rights are a very complicated aspect of real estate.
-When looking at buying a Montana ranch, it is important to understand whether you are purchasing water rights and just how much.
+Water rights are a very complicated yet valuable aspect of real estate.
+When looking at buying a Montana ranch, it is important to understand whether you are purchasing water rights and for just how much.
 Due to the complexity of water rights, it is a good idea to get help from an expert.
-This is not just to understand what the water rights entail, but also to understand what needs to be done in the future in order to maintain possession of them.
-There are several stories of water rights being sold for multiple times their initial purchase price of the land.
+An expert sheds light on what the water rights entail, as well as what needs to be done in order to maintain possession of them.
+There are several stories of water rights being sold at multiple times their initial purchase price of the land.
 The water rights can be the most valuable aspect of a property.
 Water rights give access to the water for agriculture and cattle as well as for drinking water on your property.
 Contact Venture West Ranches for additional assistance with water rights and what they entail and how you can use them for your benefit.
 For more information about water rights check out this article.

 Another aspect to consider in buying a Montana ranch is the access to nearby water for recreational use such as hunting and fishing.
 This can dramatically influence the value of a property.
 Water access means that you have access to any body of water on or near your property.
-It is also important to know if any boundaries of the property are defined by bodies of water.
+Bodies of water can define the boundaries of a property.
 For property boundaries that are defined by water, you only own the land that is above the historic high water mark.
 These are very important considerations in buying a Montana ranch.

 Carrying Capacity of Livestock